 Students must be enrolled in at least 2 credit hours for any semester (including Summer Session, with advisor's approval) in which demands are made on faculty time.
 Students should be advised that many faculty members will be unavailable during the summer, and likewise students should not assume faculty members are available for defenses or consultation between terms (December break, May, and August).
+Students are expected to defend proposals, oral comprehensive exams (Ph.D. students), and final creative components, theses, and dissertations in Fall and Spring semesters.
+While defenses may be scheduled outside of these semesters, such instances should occur only in exceptional situations.
 Any student who hopes to finish a program between terms should discuss scheduling options with her/his committee and understand how this scheduling affects the official semester of graduation as well as Graduate College enrollment requirements.